SUSE/suse-at-home/install/InstallSLESonRPi-USB.md

     Exit and Reboot.

-Once the  Display goes blank the firmware has been update and you can power off and remove the SDcard
+###  Once the  Display goes blank the firmware has been update and you can power off and remove the SDcard

 Power On the Pi and compare look at the boot screen.
 It shoud look simular to the screen below.

 <img src="../assets/InstallSLESonRPi-USB-1-BootScreen.png" width="600">

-## Burning the image to an USB disk

-You will need to burn this image to the USB Disk with the same method you used to burn the image to an SDCard.

-After Burning the image make sure the EFI partition is still mounted to your machine, if not, mount it.
+# Making the USB Boot Disk

+### Step 1) Download the latest Raspberry Pi Firmware
 Download https://github.com/raspberrypi/firmware

+### Step 2) Burning the image to an USB disk

+Burn this image to the USB Disk with the same method you used to burn the image to an SDCard.

+### Step 3) Mount the EFI partition (if it was unmounted during the burn process)

+### Step 4) update Firmware on USB disk

 Copy the following files from /boot folder of the github project to root of your boot USB.